ano-js/anojs/README.md

     - Get help, announcements, and updates on Ano.js
     - Chat with fellow contributors
 4. Check out [CONTRIBUTORS.md](CONTRIBUTORS.md) for more in-depth information on contributing
-5. Check out [OPTIMIZATION.md](OPTIMIZATION.md).
-This will give you information on how to optimize your animations

 ## Questions?